Seyaji/adelante/readme.md

 npx adelante
 ```

-If you have no adelante.json in your root directory you will be asked some questions to generate one.

 it's reccomended that you

 - copy your abi file into the root project directory
 - define the path to your abi file in the adelante .json file (if you didnt do it when you generated the adelante file)
 - it will genrate without a contract address but one should be addded if you want to it to work properly
-(If you dont generate an adelante file it will run the default generator)

 ```json